 Max Brenner

 One of our picks for the best theme restaurants in NYC, Max Brenner is dedicated to all things chocolate, including hot chocolate.
 (They have a full food menu as well.)
 Pick from dark, milk, or white hot chocolate, or one of the many flavored options, such as Mexican spicy hot chocolate, Oreo, peanut butter, or the "Italian Thick", melted blocks of chocolate with fresh vanilla cream.
 You can get all of these to go, but sipping there means you get to experience the signature Max Brenner "hug mug", shown here.
-To dine in, make a reservation here.
+Reservations are recommended.

 841 Broadway